-The UK safeguards are contained in section 19 of the Data Protection Act 2018.
+The UK safeguards are currently contained in section 19 of the Data Protection Act 2018.
 Under the data protection law individuals may have the right to have personal data erased.
-The right is not absolute anddoes not apply under the archiving principle. however we take the rights of individuals listed with hunt data seriously and have the built in the ability for safeguards to protect rights of the subject who can demonstrate that holding their datas during their period of office is ‘likely to cause substantial damage or substantial distress to a data subject’
+The right is not absolute and does not apply under the archiving principle.
+However, we take the rights of individuals listed with hunt data seriously and have built in the ability for safeguards to protect rights of the subject who can demonstrate that holding their data during their period of office is ‘likely to cause substantial damage or substantial distress to a data subject’

-In order to allow such data subjects to be prptected we have a range of privay settings to prevent data subject being identified by subscribers
+In order to allow such data subjects to be protected, we have a range of privacy settings to prevent data subjects from being identified by subscribers.

 What constitutes serious damage or distress?

 The Act does not define what is meant by serious damage or distress.
 However, in most cases:

 - substantial damage would be financial loss or physical harm; and